acastro2/blog/content/post/senior-engineer-part-2/index.md

 Keeping up-to-date with the latest technologies is critical, as they will undoubtedly shape the future of software engineering.
 For example, Kubernetes, which was introduced less than a decade ago, has become the default choice for many in the industry.
 Therefore, it's crucial to stay informed about the latest tech news to remain relevant and competitive.

 When seeking out news, focus on topics that are specific to the technologies you want to learn, such as Golang, Kubernetes, and Microservices.
 Additionally, broad technology trends will give you a better understanding of the bigger picture, enabling you to anticipate and prepare for future developments.
-By staying on top of tech news, you'll be exposed to innovative ideas and emerging trends that will help you to think outside the box and stay ahead of the curve.
-Some of my personal sources for news is:
+By staying on top of tech news, you'll be exposed to innovative ideas and emerging trends that will help you think outside the box and stay ahead of the curve.
+Some of my personal sources for news are:

 - Newsletters:
   - [freeCodeCamp](https://www.freecodecamp.org/news/tag/newsletter/)